-So this post was requested by a lot of my nursing babes as being a nurse can leave you really emotionally, physically, and mentally drained during the week.
+This post was requested by a lot of my nurses, as being a nurse can leave you really emotionally, physically, and mentally drained during the week.
 BUT!
 I like to think that this post really applies to anyone as I know so many of us are just BUSY.
 I will say, that I do feel like nursing has a special place in hell in terms of being so exhausting but we’re all tired, we all work hard, and we all want to find ways to balance it all.
 So let’s chat about how to do that!

 While these main areas are usually where my time gets devoted to, each day is a little bit different.
 Each morning (or the night before) I make a list with the items that must get done the next day.
 A lot of these are work related (ie. a blog post, Instagram photos), while others are my workout, maybe lunch with my husband Stephen.
 All major things get accounted for so I can plan accordingly.

-So speaking about planning accordingly, the next big thing is time management.
-At the beginning of the day I start with my most important task first.
-Now, I do like to get my workout done in the mornings, but sometimes I just have to post-pone it for later in the day.
-Because while I know it needs to get done, it’s something I am doing only for me.
+Speaking of planning accordingly, the next big thing is time management.
+At the beginning of the day, I start with my most important task first.
+Now, I do like to get my workout done in the mornings, but sometimes I just have to postpone it for later in the day.
+While I know it needs to get done, it’s something I am doing only for me.
 It’s not the same as a blog or Instagram deadline that I have to meet.
 So those tasks get done first.

 Now I’m going to jump into more specifically how I balance everything with nursing.

-Before I do though, if you really want to nail down your time management I’d highly recommend checking out this post from The Skinny Confidential (may be purchasing a time cube shortly…).
-Okay, so onto nursing…
+Before I do though, if you really want to nail down your time management, I’d highly recommend checking out this post from The Skinny Confidential (I might be purchasing a time cube shortly!).

-So, I hope these tips were helpful!
-I do have another post up that more specifically talks about how you can maintain healthy habits and your workout routine as a nurse (click here to read).
+I hope these tips were helpful!
+I do have another post up that more specifically talks about how you can maintain healthy habits and your workout routine as a nurse.
 But in general, I think a lot of it comes down to priorities.
-You can’t say yes to everything and expect to get it all done, and to get it done well for that matter.
-So, you just have to decide what is truly important to you and start from there!
+You can’t say yes to everything and expect to get it all done (and get it done well for that matter).
+You just have to decide what is truly important to you and start from there!

 Read more on Claire’s blog or follow her on social @claireguentz